What support are you looking for?

 • Gather Evidence

 Collect documents from educational psychologists, speech & language therapists, occupational therapists, CAMHS, tutors, coaches and other specialists.
-Use our EHCP Application Checklist and ECHP Evidence Tracker tools to support your application.
+Use our EHCP Application Checklist and EHCP Evidence Tracker tools to support your application.
 This evidence will become the main structure of the assessment, showing your needs and the support received or required.

 • Create a Draft Plan